NatronGitHub/openfx-misc/README-hosts.txt

 pageColumnCount=0
 suites=OfxImageEffectSuite,OfxPropertySuite,OfxParameterSuite,OfxMemorySuite,OfxMultiThreadSuite,OfxMessageSuite,OfxProgressSuite,OfxImageEffectOpenGLRenderSuite,OfxOpenCLProgramSuite,

-- Non-conformant behavior: OfxImageEffectSuiteV1::clipGetRegionOfDefinition() returns the RoD in pixels, and depends on the current renderScale !!!
+- Non-conformant behavior: OfxImageEffectSuiteV1::clipGetRegionOfDefinition() returns the RoD in pixels, and depends on the current renderScale!!!
 Sony wrongly implemented http://openeffects.org/standard_changes/properties-that-are-doubles-canonical-but-should-really-be-ints-in-pixels-space in OFX 1.3
 - OfxParamTypeDouble2D parameters may have optional properties OfxCatalystParamPropLinkedParameterLabel and OfxCatalystParamPropLinkedParameterType (which can only be "rectangle") it links one parameter to the next described double2D parameter to form a rectangle between both corners
-- OfxParamTypeDouble2D parameters have a maximum range of -9.99..9.99
+- OfxParamTypeDouble2D parameters have a maximum setable range of -9.99..9.99 in the Gui.
+Consequently, deprecated
 - Suites:
   - supports the undocumented suite OfxOpenCLProgramSuite, and the property OfxImageEffectPropOpenCLSupported on plugin descriptors
   - no OfxMessageSuiteV2
   - OfxMultiThreadSuite misses the mutex-related functions
   - OfxParameterSuiteV1::paramCopy returns kOfxStatErrUnknown and does nothing
   - the OpenGL render context has no depth buffer, the projection is identity, the image transform is all in the modelview, and a glScissor is set to the renderWindow
+  - the OpenGL actions kOfxActionOpenGLContextAttached and kOfxActionOpenGLContextDetached are never called
+- undocumented action: OfxCatalystImageEffectActionGetRegionOfDefinition (note that the kOfxImageEffectActionGetRegionOfDefinition action is never called).
+Only implemented by the Sony Crop plugin? inArgs seem to be kOfxPropTime  and kOfxImageEffectPropRenderScale  and outArgs seem to be OfxImageEffectPropRegionOfDefinition , which are the same as the OFX action.
+- undocumented plugin descriptor property: OfxCatalystImageEffectHidden
+- undocumented param property OfxCatalystParamPropNeedsProgress

 - the OFX Log is "/Applications/ofxTestLog.txt"
 - the OFX plugin cache is in "~/Library/Application Support/Sony/Catalyst Edit/2015.1/plugincache.xml